SID SIMONS TALKS PISTACHIOS AND POETS

 Vfiles: Its good at any point in the day

-Vfiles: Lowkey they will arrest you over anything in Thailand.
-Like even something as small as vaping
+Vfiles: They will arrest you over anything in Thailand.
+Even if it something as small as vaping

 Vfiles: PIVOTAL YEARS